mmistakes/minimal-mistakes/_docs/05-configuration.md

 ### SEO, Social Sharing, and Analytics Settings

-All optional, but a good idea to take the time setting up to activate various tools for optimizing your site for search engines and link sharing.
+All optional, but a good idea to take the time setting up to improve SEO and links shared from the site.

 #### Google Search Console